 Dio Brando (JoJo’s Bizarre Adventure)

-Dio is continually deceptive, violent, and lacking in compassion and humanity.
+Dio is continually deceptive and lacking in compassion and humanity.

 Dio is known for his limitless ambition and desire for power.
-Dio, abused by his father, underprivileged, and living in the worst conditions, set out to become the richest, then the most powerful, being on Earth.
+Dio, mistreated by his father, underprivileged, and living in the worst conditions, set out to become the richest, then the most powerful, being on Earth.
 To achieve this, Dio exploited anything or anybody he could, disregarding any morals that would limit his options.
-Dio wanted to increase his authority through deception, seduction, or bloodshed.
+Dio wanted to increase his authority through deception, and more .
 Dio adores power and has expressed how nice it feels to be in a dominant position.
 On the other hand, Dio was angry and extremely concerned by the idea of someone challenging him or equaling his power.

 Light is a natural genius who is industrious and talented.
 Light is a competent planner and effective at planning out scenarios.
 Light is also adored by his classmates and family.
 But his exceptional intelligence and regular praise from adults bred a sense of hubris that grew swiftly once he got the notebook.

 Like his father, Soichiro, Light has a strong sense of justice, which is swiftly poisoned by the notebook’s power.
-He believes the world is “rotten” and uses his Death Note to cleanse it of evil individuals.
+He believes the world is “rotten” and uses his Note to cleanse it of evil individuals.
 As the “God of the New World,” Light’s major objective is to create a world free of injustice and populated only by honest and good people.
 Achieving his goals requires Light to be decisive and driven.
-Despite the fact that murder is a crime, Light would consider his actions a “sacrifice” for the planet.
+Despite the fact that ending life is a offense, Light would consider his actions a “sacrifice” for the planet.

 Yumeko Jabami (Kakegurui)